inass-helmy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 /etc/hosts: Display the content of /etc/passwd and /etc/hosts
 tail -10 /etc/passwd: Display the last 10 lines of /etc/passwd
 head -10 /etc/passwd: Display the first 10 lines of /etc/passwd
+head -3 iacta: Write a script that displays the third line of the file iacta